omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 * N: nedfile, simplemodule, compoundmodule, network
 * W: wizard

-If the variable is marked as `R/O` (read-only), you should not modify its value in your wizard pages.
-Modification of read-only values may result in inconsystent output files.
+If a variable is marked as `R/O` (read-only), you should not modify its value in your wizard pages.
+The value of these variables are already used by the wizard when the template expansion occures.
+Modification of read-only values may result in inconsistent output files.

-date (A)::  current date in yyyy-mm-dd format year (A)::  year in yyyy format author (A)::  user name ("user.name" Java system property) licenseCode (A)::  license identifier for the @license NED property licenseText (A)::  copyright notice for the given license bannerComment (A)::  banner comment for source files; includes license text
+date (A) (R/O)::  current date in yyyy-mm-dd format year (A) (R/O)::  year in yyyy format author (A) (R/O)::  user name ("user.name" Java system property) licenseCode (A) (R/O)::  license identifier for the @license NED property licenseText (A) (R/O)::  copyright notice for the given license bannerComment (A)::  banner comment for source files; includes license text

 ==== Template information

-wizardType (A):: the type of the wizard.
+wizardType (A) (R/O):: the type of the wizard.
 Any of the following:
-                 project, simulation, nedfile, inifile, messagefile,
+                 `project, simulation, nedfile, inifile, msgfile,
-                 simplemodule, compoundmodule, network, wizard templateName (A):: name of the template templateDescription (A):: template description templateCategory (A):: template category templateURL (A):: the URL, the template was loaded from (only for built-in and other URL-based wizards)
+                 simplemodule, compoundmodule, network, wizard, export, import` templateName (A) (R/O):: name of the template templateDescription (A) (R/O):: template description templateCategory (A) (R/O):: template category, used to visually group the templates in the wizards templateURL (A) (R/O):: the URL, the template was loaded from (only for built-in and other URL-based wizards)

 The following variables are only defined if the template was loaded from the workspace (i.e. a project's `templates/` subdirectory):

-templateFolderName (A)::  name of the folder (without path) in which the template files are templateFolderPath (A)::  full workspace path of the folder in which the template files are templateProject (A)::  name of the project that defines the template
+templateFolderName (A) (R/O)::  name of the folder (without path) in which the template files are templateFolderPath (A) (R/O)::  full workspace path of the folder in which the template files are templateProject (A) (R/O)::  name of the project that defines the template

 ==== File name related variables